rohitduvadie/Capstone/README.md

 https://cog.sanger.ac.uk/cancerrxgene/GDSC_release8.4/GDSC1_public_raw_data_24Jul22.csv.zip
 https://cog.sanger.ac.uk/cancerrxgene/GDSC_release8.4/GDSC2_public_raw_data_24Jul22.csv.zip

+## How to use this repository
+Jupyter notebooks and R code can be found in the "Final" folder.
+Run in the following order to complete the project from start to finish: Data collection; Data processing; Image generation; Model generation; Labeling, visualizations, and analysis; Supervised learning.

+If using another dataset other than GDSC, deposit input file into "data" directory.
+The necessary columns are DRUGSET_ID (plate ID), CELL_ID (cell line ID), DRUG_ID (compound ID), TAG (compound annotation), ASSAY (type of readout), DURATION (length of experiment), SEEDING_DENSITY (number of cells plated at beginning of experiment), CONC (concentration of compound), and INTENSITY (readout of experiment).
+Data must be at least in triplicates.

 ## Directory
 * README.md
 * LICENSE
 * python_requirements.txt
 * R_requirements.txt
+* Code input and output.txt
 * Reports
   * Final presentation.pptx
 * Final code